-The term “assignment” in its simplest form refers to the re-selling of a pre-sale unit or home during the construction of a new development.
+The term “assignment” in its simplest form refers to the re-selling of a contract typically used with pre-sale unit or home during the construction of a new development.
 An assignment occurs when the original purchaser decides to sell and/or transfers all the rights and obligations of the original (pre-sale) contract between themselves and the Seller to another party, before the official completion date of the property.

 If you are considering buying a property by way of an assignment, be aware that it is different from a typical real estate sale.
 In an assignment purchase you are actually buying the contract from the original purchaser and you do not own the unit or property until the unit or property is physically ready to be occupied.

 For instance the original Purchaser buys a home from the Developer in 2020 for $200,000 with a total down payment of 25% paid to date ($50,000), completion is scheduled for 2024.
 In 2022 the original purchaser decides to sell or "assigns" the property to another party for a sale price of $275,000.

 To purchase the assignment the new buyer must pay the following:

 25% paid to date by Original Purchaser - $50,000

 New Price $275,000 less original Price $200,000 - $75,000

 Total Deposit/Cost today to Purchase Assignment - $125,000